Rush Limbaugh, ‘voice of American conservatism,’ has died

 Limbaugh took as a badge of honor the title “most dangerous man in America.”
 He said he was the “truth detector,” the “doctor of democracy,” a “lover of mankind,” a “harmless, lovable little fuzz ball” and an “all-around good guy.”
 He claimed he had “talent on loan from God.”

 Long before Trump’s rise in politics, Limbaugh was pinning insulting names on his enemies and raging against the mainstream media, accusing it of feeding the public lies.
-He called Democrats and others on the left communists, wackos, feminazis, liberal extremists, faggots and radicals.
+He called Democrats and others on the left communists, wackos, feminazis, liberal extremists, homosexual slurs and radicals.

 When actor Michael J. Fox, suffering from Parkinson’s disease, appeared in a Democratic campaign commercial, Limbaugh mocked his tremors.
 When a Washington advocate for the homeless killed himself, he cracked jokes.
 As the AIDS epidemic raged in the 1980s, he made the dying a punchline.
 He called 12-year-old Chelsea Clinton a dog.